scala-native/scala-native/docs/lib/libc.md

 The project now tracks the *C11 standard (ISO/IEC 9899:2011)* but currently most bindings are from the *C99 standard (ISO/IEC 9899:1999)*.

+## Supported classes

+For a list of currently supported C Library types and methods refer to [scaladoc package](https://javadoc.io/doc/org.scala-native/clib_native0.5_3/latest/index.html) or consult the details that follow.

+## Supported Headers and Source Location

 | C Header | Scala Native Module |
 | -------- | ------------------- |